-In January Idaho State Police confiscated 6,700 pounds of hemp the company was having shipped from a farm in Oregon to Colorado.
+The problems started in January, when Idaho State Police confiscated 6,700 pounds of hemp the company was having shipped from a farm in Oregon to Colorado.

 The truck driver was arrested for illegally hauling hemp and goes to trial in October.
 Big Sky has filed a lawsuit against the Idaho State Police and the Ada County Idaho prosecutor’s office for taking the hemp.